 - Confirm the settings match those of your mobile-network data service provider. - Edit any that are incorrect.
-(Settings shown are for illustration purposes only).

 The APN (Access Point Name) is the name of the gateway being used by the mobile service provider to access the internet.
 If required, enter a username and password.